indiana-university/rivet-icons/README.md

 <rvt-icon name="heart" class="rvt-color-orange"></rvt-icon>
 ```

-## Change icon size
+## Change icon spacing

 Icons are sized at 16 square pixels, but padding and margin can be adjusted to fit into other contexts.
-For example, to increase the dimensions to 24 square pixels (while keeping the icon at its current scale), add `0.25rem` (`4px`) padding to the icon.
+For example, to increase the outer dimensions to 24 square pixels (while keeping the icon at its current scale), add `0.25rem` (`4px`) padding to the icon.
 This can be done with [Rivet spacing utility classes](https://rivet.iu.edu/components/layout/spacing/).

 ```html
 <!-- 16x16 -->